thierrymoudiki/thierrymoudiki.github.io/_posts/2025-06-10-personal-note.md

 - Increased blood pressure (proven)
 - Invasion of bodily and digital privacy, and the total absence of intimacy (accountability required)

-a psychiatrist, disclosed to me —- unofficially —- the possible physical root of this issue.
+a psychiatrist, disclosed to me —- unofficially —- the possible **purely physical** (that is, induced by something that has as physical existence) root of this issue.
 I want it to be official now, specifically for someone to make it official.
 I also want to understand the circumstances leading to the 2 hospitalizations (as it's my most fundamental right), but they have now become kind of secret, as no one wants to talk about it anymore.
 The doctor who disclosed the dirty "secret" (since I'm harassed everywhere, I guess it's not secret anymore to many) has since become nearly unreachable.

 At this stage, I am not asking for belief —- I am asking for investigation.
 There's a reason behind all this mess, and why the answer is so elusive.
 Appearing and disappearing.
 What I have experienced may seem extraordinary, but it is also very well-documented.
 I believe it reflects a coordinated apparatus involving unauthorized surveillance, non-consensual experimentation (some people said "Get Out"), and psychological coercion.